Lake Davenport Sailing Club

 Article XII — Dissolution

-By-Laws
+LDSC By-Laws

 Article I — Membership Classes and Fees

-4. Life Membership: Granted by the Board of Directors to long-time active Club members.
-Life members have full membership and voting rights and are eligible for election to the Board.
+Granted by the Board to long-time active Club members.
+Full membership and voting rights; eligible for Board election.

 Club privileges shall be subject to rules prescribed from time to time.